Skip to main content

 • Safety in Homes

 • Unintentional falls are a major cause of injury and death among older adults.
-Nearly one in three seniors falls each year and 20-30% (2008) of those who fall suffer injuries.
-Falls are the 10th leading cause of death (2008) among Oregonians ages 65 and older.
+According to the Public Health Division Injury and Violence Prevention Program, falls are the leading cause of injury death among adults age 65 years and older (2013).
 During 2021 for Oregon residents 65 years old or greater there were 930 fall related deaths, 13,073 fall-related hospitalizations, 3,855 nonfatal hip fracture related falls resulting in a hospitalization and 42,437 emergency department only visits (there was no hospitalization).

 More program information or accessibility support: